Tiaraha-funny/learning-html/README.md

 - [Tips](#getting-started)

-## What slould be seen in this website
+## What should be seen in this website

 We won't be creating all the possible pages in this website.
 Instead, we'll be building at least the following 6 example pages: